AndreaMercatanti/AndreaMercatanti.github.io/index.md

 # Research interests
 - Causal inference, policy evaluation and applied microeconometrics.

+# Qualifications
+- Qualified as Associate Professor in Econometrics by the Italian Ministry of Education (disciplinary field 13/P5).
+- Qualified as Full Professor in Economic statistics by the Italian Ministry of Education (disciplinary field 13/D2).

 # Publications
 ## Articles (peer-reviewed)
 - **A joint Bayesian framework for causal inference and bipartite matching for record linkage** (2022) with S. Guha and J. Reiter. _Bayesian Analysis_.
 Vol. 17.